apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getNumberPattern.md

 Quick Example
 -------------

-In the case when the browser is set to the en\_US locale, this should display a popup dialog with text similar to:
+When the browser is set to the en\_US locale, this should display a popup dialog with text similar to:

     pattern: #,##0.###
     symbol: .